Ferromagnetic Negative Charge-Transfer Insulator: from Theoretical Proposal to Material Realization: III. Material realization

-where $E_0$ is a reference energy.
-The calculated $E_{FM}$, $E_{c-AFM}$ and $E_{s-AFM}$ with respect to an energy shift are 0, +0.511 and +0.632 eV, respectively.
-Plugging $S = \frac{3}{2}$ into above equations, the obtained $J_1$ and $J_2$ are -56.8 and -39.7 meV, both are ferromagnetic. $J$ of further distance ($J_3$ and $J_4$) are also considered and there is sharp jump from $J_2$ to $J_3$ with $J_3$ $\sim$ 0 meV ({Fig. S19}), in agreement with the range of $L$.
-In perturbative SEI, one expects the $J$ to be rather short-range, the real surprise here is the magnitude of $J_2$ over $J_1$.
-The ratio $J_2$:$J_1$ $\sim$ $1/\sqrt{2}$:1 strongly implies linear-law scaling here, as opposed to the power-law decaying in perturbative SEI.
-As both $J_1$ and $J_2$ are ferromagnetic, the magnetic ground state in such square lattice is FM, in accordance with first-principles calculations.
-To determine $T_c$, classical Monte Carlo (MC) simulations are performed for a ${32 \times 32 \times 1}$ supercell ({Fig. S20}) based on Heisenberg Hamiltonian with $J_1$ and $J_2$ \cite{PASP}.
-During FM-PM phase transition, magnetic susceptibility is calculated after the system reaches equilibrium at a given temperature, then $T_c$ corresponds to the position of peak in magnetic susceptibility plot as shown in {Fig. 4(d)}.
+According to energy mapping method (see {Appendix E}), the calculated $J_1$ and $J_2$ are -56.8 and -39.7 meV, both are ferromagnetic.
+In FM MHI and CTI, one expects the $J_{ex}$ to be rather short-range, the real surprise here is the magnitude of $J_2$ over $J_1$.
+The ratio $J_2$:$J_1$ $\sim$ $1/\sqrt{2}$:1 strongly implies linear-law scaling here.
+As both $J_1$ and $J_2$ are ferromagnetic, the magnetic ground state in such a square lattice is FM, in accordance with first-principles calculations.
+To determine $T_c$, classical Monte Carlo (MC) simulations are performed for a ${32 \times 32 \times 1}$ supercell based on Heisenberg Hamiltonian with $J_1$ and $J_2$ \cite{PASP}.
+During FM-PM phase transition, magnetic susceptibility is calculated after the system reaches equilibrium at a given temperature, then $T_c$ corresponds to the position of peak in magnetic susceptibility plot as shown in {Fig. \ref{fig:fmCrAs}(f)}.
 As anticipated, an ultra-high $T_c$ $\sim$ 1500 K is obtained.
 For 2D magnets, strong magnetic anisotropy energy (MAE) is needed to break the Hohenberg-Merin-Wagner theorem \cite{Hohenberg, Mermin}.
-Since the highest occupied and lowest unoccupied orbital are mainly contributed by Cr ${d_{xz/yz}}$ and $d_{xy}$ in the up spin (see {Fig. 3(b)}), the orbital angular momentum difference ($||\Delta L_{z}||$) between these orbitals is 1, the prefer spin orientations of magnetic ions should be perpendicular to out-of-plane direction \cite{MAE1, MAE2}.
+Since the highest occupied and lowest unoccupied orbital are mainly contributed by Cr ${d_{xz/yz}}$ and $d_{xy}$ in spin up (see {Fig. \ref{fig:fmCrAs}(c)}), the orbital angular momentum difference ($||\Delta L_{z}||$) between these orbitals is 1, the prefer spin orientations of magnetic ions should be perpendicular to out-of-plane direction \cite{MAE1, MAE2}.
 To verify this point, spin-orbit coupling (SOC) is taken into account in calculating the relative energies along (001) and (100) direction.
 It is (100) that is the easy axis, in accordance with orbital composition analysis.
 The calculated MAE is $\sim$ 0.37 meV/Cr, comparable to that in ${\rm CrI_3}$ \cite{MAE3}.